Bushranger: Decline and the Kelly gang (1870s–1880s)

 The increasing push of settlement, increased police efficiency, improvements in rail transport and communications technology, such as telegraphy, made it more difficult for bushrangers to evade capture.
 In 1870, Captain Thunderbolt was fatally shot by a policeman, and with his death, the New South Wales bushranging epidemic that began in the early 1860s came to an end.

 The scholarly, but eccentric Captain Moonlite (alias of Andrew George Scott) worked as an Anglican lay reader before turning to bushranging.
 Imprisoned in Ballarat for an armed bank robbery on the Victorian goldfields, he escaped, but was soon recaptured and received a ten-year sentence in HM Prison Pentridge.
 Within a year of his release in 1879, he and his gang held up the town of Wantabadgery in the Riverina.
 Two of the gang (including Moonlite's "soulmate" and alleged lover, James Nesbitt) and one trooper were killed when the police attacked.
 Scott was found guilty of murder and hanged along with one of his accomplices on 20 January 1880.

 Among the last bushrangers was the Kelly gang in Victoria, led by Ned Kelly, Australia's most famous bushranger.
 After murdering three policemen in a shootout in 1878, the gang was outlawed, and after raiding towns and robbing banks into 1879, earned the distinction of having the largest reward ever placed on the heads of bushrangers.
 In 1880, after failing to derail and ambush a police train, the gang, clad in bulletproof armour they had devised, engaged in a shootout with the police.
-Ned Kelly, the only gang member to survive, was hanged at the Melbourne Gaol in November 1880.
+Ned Kelly, the only gang member to survive, was hanged at the Melbourne Gaol on 11 November 1880.

 Isolated outbreaks (1890s–1900s)

-In July 1900, the Governor brothers—a trio group consisting of an Aboriginal fencing contractor named Jimmy Governor and his associates, Joe Governor and Jack Underwood—perpetrated the Breelong Massacre, wounding one and killing five members of the Mawbey family.

-The massacre sparked the Governor brothers to engage in a crime spree across northern New South Wales, triggering one of the largest manhunts in Australian history, with 2,000 armed civilians and police covering 3,000 km of northern New South Wales in a search for the brothers.
-The Governor brothers were pursued by authorities for a total of three months, consequently being brought down on 27 October with the arrest of Jimmy Governor by a group of armed locals in Bobin, NSW, and the death of his brother, Joe Governor, near Singleton, NSW a few days later.
+Bushranging was largely considered a bygone era by the 1890s.
+There were however a few major cases from this point on, including the Governor gang—a trio consisting of Aboriginal fencing contractor Jimmy Governor, his brother Joe Governor, and associate Jack Underwood.
+In July 1900 they perpetrated the Breelong Massacre, killing four members of the Mawbey family and a schoolteacher.
+The Governor brothers proceeded to engage in a crime spree across northern New South Wales, murdering an additional four people and triggering one of the largest manhunts in Australian history.
+After three months, Jimmy was arrested by a group of armed locals in Bobin, and his brother Joe was fatally shot near Singleton a few days later.
 Jack Underwood (who had been caught shortly after the Breelong Massacre) was hanged in Dubbo Gaol on 14 January 1901, and Jimmy Governor was hanged in Darlinghurst Gaol on 18 January 1901.

+The Kenniff brothers, Patrick and James, were notorious stock thieves who operated in western Queensland.
+In March 1902, they murdered constables George Doyle and Albert Dahlke, who were sent to apprehend them.
+Three months later, the brothers were captured on 23 June at now-named Arrest Creek.
+Both brothers were convicted of murder, with Patrick sentenced to hang, and James initially sentenced to death, but his sentence was commuted to life imprisonment.